 Wine has been a part of our culture for thousands of years.
 It’s been used to cure ailments, sterilize drinking water, relieve stress and even cure intestinal worms, to name a few.
 The Bible includes lessons about wine.
 Greek religion celebrates Dionysus, the god of wine.
 Jars containing evidence of wine have been found in the tombs of Egyptian pharaohs.
-In 2016, an estimated 2.94 gallons of wine were consumed per person in the United States alone.
+In 2020, an estimated 3.09 gallons of wine were consumed per person in the United States alone.
 Clearly, our infatuation with wine has withstood the test of time.
-And, having an appreciation for a good glass of red myself, I’m thrilled to share these 5 interesting tips (or “sips”) about wine.
+Check out these four interesting tips and facts about wine.

-For many people, sharing a bottle of red wine is a special sort of love language that sends their metaphoric heart in a flutter.
-The irony is that it promotes benefits for your literal heart, too.
 Moderate amounts of alcohol can have blood-thinning effect, and the compounds within wine can reduce the risk of clots.
-Several studies have shown that 1-2 drinks per day can increase high-density lipoprotein (HDL) cholesterol (the good kind) by as much as 11-14 percent, thanks to the anti-inflammatory properties of wine.
-And for many, a glass of red can really help you “wine down,” as scientific evidence shows that the anti-inflammatory actions help reduce blood pressure, and cut your risk of death from a heart attack by 50 percent according to some sources.
+Some research suggests that 1-2 drinks per day can increase high-density lipoprotein (HDL) cholesterol (the good kind), thanks to the anti-inflammatory properties of wine.
+And for many, a glass of red can really help you “wine down,” as scientific evidence shows that the anti-inflammatory actions help reduce blood pressure, and cut your risk of death from a heart attack.

 2. Study (anti-inflammatory and antioxidants) abroad.

-Research favors red wine over white as it contains about 10 percent more antioxidant power.
+Research favors red wine over white as it contains more antioxidant power.
 Why?
 This is believed to be due to the winemaking process itself.
 Red wine is fermented with the skins, seeds and stems of the grapes, but white wine is fermented without—and therefore contains less of these beneficial compounds.
-Looking for a great red to try?
-Some data shows that Pinot Noir has the highest antioxidant content.
-That’s because the grapes are grown in a rainy environment coupled with maximum sun exposure.

 If you do drink, do so in moderation.
 This means no more than two drinks per day for men, and one per day for women.
 While a glass has positive health benefits, excess wine consumption (or alcohol consumption in general) has deleterious effects on your health including increased blood pressure, risk of stroke, heart disease, insomnia and even certain cancers, if excess use is repeated long-term.